mluizaa00/mluizaa00/README.md

 ### Introduction

-I'm currently working as a Java developer since 3 years ago, with a focus on operations and strategies, structuring areas and processes, developing and implanting new technologies in low and middle-size companies.
+I'm currently working as a Java developer since 3 years ago, with a focus on operations and strategies, structuring areas and processes, developing and implanting new technologies in low size companies.

-My main focus at learning currently is network structures using Netty as it's framework and learning about Kubernates.
+My main focus at learning currently is web architecture using SpringBoot mainly.

 #### Experiences

-- Programming languages: Java and currently learning Python.
+- Programming languages: Java.
 - Databases: MongoDB, MySQL, Redis.
 - Messengers: RabbitMQ.
 - Network & Protocol: Netty.
-- DevOps: Jenkins and learning Kubernates.
+- DevOps: Jenkins and Kubernates.

 #### Languages
 - Portuguese: Native language